Michael Putland & The Music Scene

 Now living in East Sussex, recent 2016 exhibitions include “Off The Record” at The Lucy Bell Gallery in Hastings showing images both on and off stage including previously unseen contact sheets; whilst Ono Arte in Bologna, Italy is hosting a David Bowie show.
 Autumn 2014 saw Michael’s 50 year retrospective at the Getty Gallery in London: “A life in Music, 50 Years On The Road”.
 Snap Gallery in London’s Piccadilly Arcade regularly have a selection of Michael’s work on show.

 Michael continues to shoot the artists he most admires – likely to be jazz, classical and world musicians, who have always provided an alternative narrative to his rock music portfolio.
-Among his really great books are “Pleased to Meet You“, which is an awesome Bible of music imaging and available on Amazon.
+Among his really great books are “Pleased to Meet You“, which is an awesome Bible of music imaging.
 But many more of his books can be found on Ebay .
 Why not Amazon?
 No clue.